 Academic penalty means one or more of the following sanctions which may be imposed in cases involving violation of academic honesty: (1) a requirement to perform additional academic work not required of other students in the course; (2) a reduction to any level of the grade in the course, or on the examination, or other academic work affected by violation of the Honor Code; and (3) a requirement to withdraw from the course with a grade of "F" or a "W".

 GRADING:

-Grades will be based on your performance on four essay exams, three article presentations, participation in class discussions, and an article review.
+Grades will be based on your performance on three essay exams, two article presentations, participation in class discussions, and two article reviews.

 Grades will be determined as follows: